Demographic benefits have been real but nationalism must bring its own ‘theory of government’ to bear on the future

 But – and here’s the thing – the effect started waning quite some time ago: “The demographic wave has not been strong enough for Catholics to deliver a United Ireland.
 They’ll need more than that.”

-Now this is something that’s been pretty obvious to me for most of the time that Slugger’s been going, but Morland’s framing is new. he explains why nationalists feel that there’s been change: because there really has been a lot, even from the 80s.
+Now this is something that’s been pretty obvious to me for most of the time that Slugger’s been going, but Morland’s framing is new.
+He explains why nationalists feel that there’s been change: and really there has been a lot, even from the 1980s.

 We can see the change all around, from the peace itself to the prominence of GAA in sports coverage and reporting, but also the buying by Catholic society into older sports like Rugby and to a lesser extent Cricket or even Hockey as Ireland teams succeed.

-The blunt edges of Catholic society during the Troubles doubled as safety rails not simple for reasons of communal security (though in working class areas of Belfast this was a huge consideration) but economic self help and cultural nourishment.
+The blunt edges of Catholic society during the Troubles doubled as safety rails not simply for reasons of communal security (though in working class areas of Belfast this was a huge consideration) but economic self help and cultural nourishment.

 But as Simon explains, this schema is now part of what’s blocking nationalism’s trajectory.
 It also partly explains unionism’s dramatic loss of political power that all the fuss over the jarring arrangements over Brexit and sovereignty cannot obscure.